Introduction

 - Land Use: In agricultural zones or construction-heavy regions, deeper burial is advisable to safeguard cables from machinery.

-- Local Regulations: Adhering to local guidelines is essential for safe installation practices.
+- Local Regulations: Always adhere to local guidelines for safe installation practices.

-Challenges associated with achieving the right burial depth include:
+Challenges in achieving the right burial depth include:

 - Trenching: Digging to the appropriate depth can be labor-intensive and costly, particularly in challenging terrain.